Let your groups discover what these publications are saying about Boston’s most unique tour…

 About 1 hr. — $15 pp. Min/Max: 10-40

 Following the afternoon tour we stop at a local caffe to enjoy a refreshing espresso, gelato or a glass of Prosecco.
-Your guide will discuss all the types of coffee drinks as well as answer questions about any of the wonderful Italian products discovered on tour.
+Your guide will be happy to answer questions about any of the wonderful Italian products discovered on tour.

 Follow the afternoon tour with a rustic, multi-course dinner served “family style” at one of our favorite haunts.
-Please call for a menu proposal.
+Please call us for recommendations.

 - At nearly every stop, we’ll enjoy small tastes of specific Italian food ingredients so that the participants may experience benchmark flavors to incorporate into their own cooking and dining adventures.
 As you will see, gli ingredienti veraci – authentic ingredients – are the key to la bellissima cucina italiana.